bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 [KnockKnock]
 {% endhighlight %}

 Hmm...
 Mixed bag.
-There is no warning about `friend` because we use the value in our response.
-We luck-up and get a compiler warning on line:9 because `enemy` is not used in that clause.
-That might be enough to clue us in to the bug.
-If not, when we run
+There is no warning about `friend` because we (pure-dumb-bad-luck) happened to use the value in our response.
+We do get a compiler warning on line:9 because `enemy` is not used in that clause (pure-dumb-good-luck).
+That might have been enough to clue us in to the bug.
+If not, when we run...

 {% highlight elixir %}
 iex(2)> KnockKnock.who_is_there